cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/manage-notifications.md

     - **Watching**: Receive notifications for all events, unless you've explicitly unsubscribed from a [finding thread](#manage-finding-notifications).
 This is the default option.
     - **Participating**: Receive notifications when you're participating in a pentest, which includes:
         - Someone mentioned you.
-        - You're an assignee on a finding.
+        - Someone assigned you to a finding.
-        - You're a commenter.
     - **Ignoring**: Ignore all events, unless you've explicitly subscribed to a [finding thread](#manage-finding-notifications).<br><br>
     ![Manage notification preferences for a pentest](/deepdive/ManagePentestNotifications.png "Manage notification preferences for a pentest")

 ## Manage Finding Notifications

-You get notifications for a finding when someone:
+You get a notification for a finding when someone:

 - Assigned you to the finding.
+- Mentioned you in a comment.
 - Left a comment on the finding—if you're "Watching" the pentest.
-- Mentioned you in a comment.

 If you're not participating, you can subscribe to the notification thread.